Ravbug/QReaper/README.md

 }
 ```
 5. Open a new terminal window at the root folder and run `npm install`
 6. Run `node index.js` to start the bot.
+It will print to the console the port it's running on.
+Visit `localhost:port-here` to view the bot's webpage.